Dog Dental Care – everything you need to know

-At Boundary Vets, we advise that your dog’s dental hygiene is just as important as any other routine and preventative treatment.
+At Boundary Vets, we advise that your dog’s dental care is just as important as any other routine and preventative treatment.
 Much like humans, dogs can develop a build-up of tartar, leading to tooth decay and gum disease.

 Brushing your dog’s teeth once or twice a day is highly recommended and advised for good oral hygiene.
 We also have products such as liquids to add to their water to help reduce plaque build-up and reduce bad breath (halitosis), alongside veterinary dental diets.
 Here at Boundary Vets, our team would be happy to assist you with answering any questions you may have, as well as advising you on your dogs diets or the recommended products for your dog.